Skip to content

 Install AxOS

 Are you ready to install AxOS?
 Great!
-You can find an app in the app menu called Install AxOS.
+The install app should automatically start, otherwise you can find it in the app menu with the name Install AxOS.
 This app will guide you through the installation process.
-The different steps are:
+Use the super key (Windows key) to activate the search menu if needed.
+Install App

 Conclusion